sebastianf777/tiendaropa/README.md

 <br>

-## Aspectos a realizar en el futuro
+## Aspectos a realizar en el futuro:
-## Aspects to be developed in the future
+## Aspects to be developed in the future:
 - Login and password
 - Favorite section
 - Payment methods.